📓

 Normalize and Pool

-1. If not already completed, quantify each of your libraries on Qubit.
+1. Quantify each of your libraries on Qubit.
 For most libraries, using the HS dsDNA Qubit assay with 2uL of input will yield a reading.
 Record the concentration in ng/uL for each library.
+Libraries targeting a larger number of cells, or with high RNA content make produce very concentrated libraries.
+In these case, libraries can be dilluted 1:10 in Buffer EB before measuring on Qubit or running on the Tapestation.

-2. If not already completed, run your libraries on Tapestation with the HSD1000 assay.
+2. If not already completed, run your libraries on Tapestation with the High Sensitivity D5000 assay.
 Remember to allow Tapestation reagents to sit at room temperature for at least 30 minutes before use.
 Save your Tapestation results by going to File -> Create Report -> Save as pdf.
 This file can then be emailed or uploaded to Asana.
 For the base pair length, we usually use the value of the peak identified by the Tapestation analysis software.
 This value is shown both on the tracing itself and in the Peak Table for each sample.

 Loading the Sequencer